JohnTHaller/RootCertificateUpdatesForLegacyWindows/README.md

 You should now have access to all the standard certificates needed for most apps.

 PFX files are also included for use on other operating systems like Android.
 They are password protected with a password of 12345, the same as on your luggage.
+(Note that they won't work with super older versions like Android 4.)